 The Difference Between Tart and Sweet Cherries

-Cherries rank as the favor fruit for many people - but did you know that there are many differences between sweet and tart cherries?
-Learn more…
+Cherries rank among the most popular fruits for many people? - But did you know that there are many differences between sweet and tart cherries?

 Montmorency tart cherries and sweet cherries are both grown in Northern Michigan.
-Each are great tasting and delicious fruits, but did you know there is a difference between tart and sweet cherries?
+Each are great tasting and delicious fruits, but there is a difference between tart and sweet cherries?

-A lot of published research is available about the natural health benefits of each type of cherries.
+A lot of published research is available about the natural health benefits of each type of cherry.
 Even the research shows the difference between tart and sweet cherries.